d-quint/trashformers-app/README.md

 copy C:\path\to\trash_classifier.pt .\models\trash_classifier.pt
 ```

-If you do not have a model yet, you can train one with Ultralytics YOLO or request the pre-trained checkpoint from your team.
+If you do not have a model yet, you can train one with Ultralytics YOLO or request the pre-trained checkpoint.

 #### 3.4 Launch The API